 Barcoding and Pooling- 400ng of purified DNA from each enterococcal strain was barcoded using Native Barcoding Kit 96 V14 (Oxford Nanopore cat # SQK-NBD114.96).
 The manufacturer's ligation sequencing gDNA – Native Barcoding Kit 96 V14 version NBE_9171_v114_revl_15Sep2022 protocol was followed as described to perform DNA repair and end prep, native barcode ligation, adapter ligation and clean up, priming and loading the SpotOn flow cell.

 Data Acquisition- A 10.4.1 flow cell was loaded with ~20 fmol pooled barcoded DNA (estimated from the library concertation combined with the TapeStation derived distribution of molecular weight.)
-Minknow 23.07.5 was used to acquire the data in SAC basecalling mode, facilitated by a custom-built desktop computer equipped with a Nvidia GEForce RTX 3070 GPU.
+Minknow 23.07.5 was used to acquire the data in SAC basecalling mode, facilitated by a custom-built desktop computer equipped with a Nvidia GeForce RTX 3070 GPU.

 Sequencing Analysis- Unwanted Streptomyces fulvissimus reads present in our Labiase preparation were bioinformatically decontaminated by mapping all reads to a reference database using Centrifuge32 and reads mapping to streptomyces were then removed using seqtk33.
 Decontaminated reads were then used as input into the Epi2me labs graphic interface which was used to run the wf-bacterial-genomes nextflow workflow34.
 Briefly, this workflow concatenates input files and generate per read stats via bamstats35, performs denovo assembly via flye36, polishes with medaka37, performs multi locus sequence typing (MLST)38 to infer the identity of the isolate, and lastly performs antimicrobial resistance (AMR) calling via ResFinder 39 to identify genes associated with antimicrobial resistance.
 Basic assembly statistics such as N50 and the number of contigs were also generated using assembly_stats40.
 The resulting FASTA assemblies were then used as input to Roary 41 to generate a pangenome.